thisisaf/python-webapi-test/README.md

 This project is a simple Python web API that serves a static HTML page.
 The API is built using Flask, and the HTML page is served using the Flask `send_from_directory` function.

+## Example

+When you navigate to `http://127.0.0.1:5000`, you should see the content of `index.html` displayed in your web browser.
+When you navigate to `http://127.0.0.1:5000/api/data`, you should receive a JSON response with sample data.

+This project is a simple Python web API that serves a static HTML page.
+The API is built using Flask, and the HTML page is served using the Flask `send_from_directory` function.

 ## Files

 - `app.py`: The main Python file that sets up the Flask web server and defines the API endpoints.